Brazil suspends three more meat plants in bribery scandal

 The European Union has maintained a partial ban on products from the 21 meatpacking plants under investigation, which, in any case, are currently barred from exporting.

-Meat is Brazil's third biggest export after soy and iron ore with foreign sales of almost US$14 billion last year in beef, chicken, pork and other products.
+Meat is Brazil's third biggest export after soy and iron ore with foreign sales of almost US$14 billion (£11.14 billion) last year in beef, chicken, pork and other products.

+(Additional reporting by Anthony Boadle in Brasilia; Writing by Brad Brooks; Editing by Daniel Flynn and Leslie Adler)

 - Reuters